jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ## Show History

-Right click on a Spotlight Overview page component and select **Show History**.

-Show the component's history in a popup chart.
+Right click on a Spotlight Overview page component and select **Show History** to show the component's history in a popup chart.

 Use the chart toolbar to zoom and maximize the view.
 Help on the charts toolbar provides more information on the zoom feature: [Spotlight Charts Toolbar][enterprise_display_chartstoolbar].